yihuaihong/ConceptVectors/README.md

 # ConceptVectors Benchmark
-**ConceptVectors Benchmark for 2024 NeurIPS Datasets and Benchmarks Track submission.**

 This repository contains the data for the ConceptVectors Benchmark and the code for the experiments in our paper titled **[Intrinsic Evaluation of Unlearning Using Parametric Knowledge Traces]**